BUSINESS PLANNING & BUSINESS FORMATION ATTORNEY

 Advantages:

-• Easy to attract investors as they are only liable for their total amount of their investment into the business
+• Easy to attract investors as they are only liable for the total amount of their investment in the business

-• The general partners are more free to focus their attention on the business
+• The general partners are freer to focus their attention on the business

 • General partners are able to raise cash without diminishing their control of the business